SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                               A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile as a logon script to customize the environment.
 You can add commands, aliases, functions, variables, snap-ins, modules, and PowerShell drives.
 You can also add other session-specific elements to your profile so they are available in every session without having to import or re-create them.
                             </p>

-                            <cite>about_Profiles - <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7">Microsoft docs</a></cite>
+                            <cite>about_Profiles - [Microsoft docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7)</cite>
                           </blockquote>

                           <p>
                             If you work across multiple machines, or want to keep it backed up, you could store it a Gist.
-This is what Steve Lee, Principal Software Engineer Manager at Microsoft, <a rel="noreferrer noopener" href="https://gist.github.com/SteveL-MSFT/a208d2bd924691bae7ec7904cab0bd8e" target="_blank">does with his PowerShell profile</a>.
+This is what Steve Lee, Principal Software Engineer Manager at Microsoft, [does with his PowerShell profile](https://gist.github.com/SteveL-MSFT/a208d2bd924691bae7ec7904cab0bd8e).
                           </p>

                           <p>